 Students also have the option of writing a thesis under the supervision of a Jackson faculty member or Senior Lecturer as well as the opportunity to earn a “Certificate in Program Evaluation” upon completion of a four-course quantitative methods sequence.

 Building your Individualized Curriculum

-Each semester, the Jackson Institute provides its M.P.P. students with a list of interesting and relevant courses from across the University.
+Each semester, the Jackson School provides its M.P.P. students with a list of interesting and relevant courses from across the University.
 The list serves as a guide for students, but students are not limited to choosing courses from the list in building their curriculum that best matches their interests and goals.
-Students meet with the Director of Graduate Studies and faculty to design their individual curriculum.
+Students meet with the Assistant Dean for Graduate Education and faculty to design their individual curriculum.